Get ready for a successful year — Save 40% 40% off! on Sender subscriptions! Claim Now

 Analyze Your Customer Base

-At the heart of any company’s success is the right customer relations strategy.
+At the heart of any company’s success is the right customer retention strategy.
 Business grows as the customer base grows and relationships with customers become stronger.
 Customer satisfaction becomes a key factor in ensuring and maintaining the company’s competitiveness.

 As you know, not all customers are equally useful.
 The well-known Pareto’s rule says that only 20% of available customers provide 80% of total profits.
 Modern calculations often show slightly different results, but the original meaning remains: working with a smaller portion of customers provides a larger share of the profits.